mjhea0/node-docker-api/blog.md

 # Developing and Testing Microservices with Docker

+Often, when developing applications with a microservice architecture, you cannot fully test out all services until you deploy to a staging server.
+This takes much too long to get feedback.
+Docker helps to speed up this process by making it easier to link together small, independent services.

-**In this article we'll look at how to configure and test a number of small, independent services locally with [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).**
+**In this article we'll look at how to configure and test a number of services locally with [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
+We'll also look at workflow and how to interact with and debug containers.**

 This post assumes prior knowledge of the following topics.
 Refer to the resources for more info: